-Our dreams combine verbal, visual and emotional stimuli into a sometimes broken, nonsensical but often entertaining story line.
-We can sometimes even solve problems in our sleep.
-Or can we?
-Many experts disagree on exactly what the purpose of our dreams might be.
-Are they strictly random brain impulses, or are our brains actually working through issues from our daily life while we sleep -- as a sort of coping mechanism?
+Humans have always dreamed.
+Yet the phenomenon of dreaming has long been puzzling and fascinating.
+And for good reason: Dreams can be vivid, exciting and sometimes terrifying.
+But as many questions as neuroscientists, psychologists and philosophers have asked about dreams, the purpose of dreaming is still nebulous.
+Are they strictly random brain impulses, or are our brains actually working through everyday issues while we sleep as a sort of coping mechanism?
 Should we even bother to interpret our dreams?
-Many say yes, that we have a great deal to learn from our dreams.
+Many people say that we have a great deal to learn from our nighttime narratives.

-In this article, we'll talk about the major dream theories, from Freud's view to the hypotheses that claim we can control our dreams.
-We'll find out what scientists say is happening in our brains when we dream and why we have trouble remembering these night-time story lines.
-We'll talk about how you can try to control your dreams -- both what you're dreaming about and what you do once you're having the dream.
-We'll also find out what dream experts say particular scenarios signify.
-Finding yourself at work naked may not mean at all what you think it does!
+In this article, we'll talk about the major dream theories, from Sigmund Freud's view to the hypotheses that claim dreams are random.
+We'll find out what scientists say is happening in our brains when we dream and why we have trouble remembering dreams when we wake up.
+We'll also cover recurring dreams and nightmares.

 For centuries, we've tried to figure out just why our brains play these nightly shows for us.
-Early civilizations thought dream worlds were real, physical worlds that they could enter only from their dream state.
 Researchers continue to toss around many theories about dreaming.
-Those theories essentially fall into two categories:
+According to Sidarta Ribeiro, a neuroscientist and author of the book "The Oracle of Night: The History and Science of Dreams," those theories essentially fall into two categories:

 - theories that claim dreams have no meaning